waynlaw/PlayFrameworkTranslation/README.md

 # PlayFrameworkTranslation

-This project is to translate play framework doc
+This project is translating play framework doc to korean.